Arab - Israeli Conflict

 Muslim teaching is that Muhammad passed through Jerusalem on his first journey to heaven.

-Hamas, which governs the Gaza Strip, claims that all of the land of Palestine (the current Israel and Palestinian territories) is an Islamic waqf that must be governed by Muslims.
+Hamas, which governs the Gaza Strip, claims that all of the lands of Palestine (current Israel and Palestinian territories) is an Islamic waqf that must be governed by Muslims.

 Christian Zionists support Israel because they recognize an ancestral right of Jews to this land, as suggested, for instance, by Paul in Romans 11.